krother/Python3_Basics_Tutorial/first_steps/dictionaries.rst

 ⚙       define a dictionary
 ⚙       look up values of a dictionary
 🔀      iterate through a list of dictionary keys
+🔀      use lists as dictionary values
+🐞      fix errors in dictionary definitions
 🐞      fix index errors
 ======= ====================================